Rui Hachimura and Deni Avdija are regaining their footing after missing so much time

 Brooks has preached patience to both Hachimura and Deni Avdija as the team's young lottery picks work to regain their stamina and game feel after missing so much time.

-Hachimura’s solid defensive performance Wednesday followed a strong offensive outing in Tuesday’s loss to Portland — he shot 10-for-12 from the field for 24 points.
-Avdija, who missed more time than Hachimura and has just three games under his belt after getting out of league protocols, scored 13 points and shot well in each of his past two games, pulling in seven rebounds Tuesday and four Wednesday.
+Hachimura’s solid defensive performance Wednesday followed a strong offensive outing in Tuesday’s loss to Portland — he shot 10 for 12 from the field for 24 points.
+Avdija, who missed more time than Hachimura and has just three games under his belt after getting out of the league protocols, scored 13 points and shot well in each of his past two games, pulling in seven rebounds Tuesday and four Wednesday.

 That the team's young, core players are taking baby steps is critical for Brooks to see as Washington (5-13) seeks consistency and the coaching staff looks to keep its developing players on track even amid so much disruption.

-“It wasn't easy for me, it was two weeks that I couldn't do anything, I couldn't be on the court,” Avdija said Tuesday, describing what his time away from the team was like.
+“It wasn’t easy for me.
+It was two weeks that I couldn’t do anything, I couldn’t be on the court,” Avdija said Tuesday, describing what his time away from the team was like.
 “For me, not being on the court and doing my job is hard.
-It's hard especially when you're a rookie in your first year and you want to work out, want to improve and it can't happen.”
+It’s hard especially when you’re a rookie in your first year and you want to work out, want to improve and it can’t happen.”

 Brooks reiterated Wednesday just how difficult of a task Avdija, 20, and Hachimura have this year.
-Hachimura will play just his 60th career game Friday in a second straight bout against the Heat and Avdija has played just 14, yet both are starting, and both have faced unprecedented interruption to their young careers.
+Hachimura will play in just his 60th career game Friday in a second straight bout against the Heat, and Avdija has played in just 14, yet both are starting, and both have faced unprecedented interruption to their young careers.
 Hachimura missed two weeks at the start of the season for pinkeye before he missed time because of the team’s coronavirus outbreak.

-Last year, his rookie season, was broken up by injury, the leaguewide coronavirus pause and then concluded in the bizarre confines of the NBA bubble.
+Last year, Hachimura’s rookie season, was broken up by injury and the leaguewide coronavirus pause and then concluded in the bizarre confines of the NBA bubble.

 “I don’t put my expectation bar super high for them, because they’re supposed to just learn.
 Deni’s whole rookie year should be about learning,” Bradley Beal said Wednesday.
 “Granted, we’re throwing you into the fire, we want you to make an impact, but [Deni’s] going to make mistakes.
 Rui’s going to make mistakes.
-And they’re just coming into their own … They’ve begun to accept that challenge on the defensive end, because they know teams are going to attack them.”
+And they’re just coming into their own … They’ve begun to accept that challenge on the defensive end because they know teams are going to attack them.”

-Hachimura's offense is still ahead of his defense, but the 6-foot-8, 230-pound forward has dedicated time to learning his opponents more in his second year in the league.
-Film study and general experience means Hachimura now knows more of what to expect going up against Butler at the basket and Herro's tendencies in setting up a three.
+Hachimura’s offense is still ahead of his defense, but the 6-foot-8, 230-pound forward has dedicated time to learning his opponents more in his second season in the league.
+Film study and general experience mean Hachimura now knows more of what to expect going up against Butler at the basket and Herro’s tendencies in setting up a three.

 He said Brooks's message for him as he works back into full shape is to remain aggressive and communicate more.

 As for Avdija, the Wizards are still working on the basics so early into his NBA career.
-The wing’s shooting has exceeded expectations — he’s shooting 48.1 percent from the floor and 46.7 percent from three in a small sample size — and he’s playing solid individual defense.
+The wing’s shooting has exceeded expectations — he’s shooting 48.1 percent from the field and 46.7 percent from three-point range in a small sample size — and he’s playing solid individual defense.

-“What we’re trying to do is we’re trying to teach him how to be a pro … the experience that he needs is going to take time,” Brooks said.
-“He’s done a good job — not a great job, but a pretty good job.
+“What we’re trying to do is we’re trying to teach him how to be a pro. . . .
+The experience that he needs is going to take time,” Brooks said.
+“He’s done a good job — not a great job but a pretty good job.
 He’s going to keep getting better because he cares.
 His give-a-crap level is high.”